AADDM Executive Committee

 Professor Nick Lennox BMedSc MBBS Dip Obst FRACGP PhD FASID

-Nick is Director of the University of Queensland’s Centre for Intellectual & Developmental Disability and immediate past President of AADDM.
-He is a researcher, educator, advocate & medical clinician.
-During his career he has tried to empower people with intellectual and those that support them to improve their health and quality of life.
-Nick sees that AADDM will continue to drive changes to our health and disability policy and practices to improve the health and healthcare of people with intellectual disability across Australia.
+Nick is the former Director of the University of Queensland’s Centre for Intellectual & Developmental Disability and immediate past President of AADDM.
+He is a researcher, educator, advocate & for 35 years a medical clinician.
+During his career he has tried to empower people with intellectual disability and their supporters to improve their health and quality of life.
+Nick believes AADDM will continue to drive changes to our health and disability policy and practices to improve the health and healthcare of people with intellectual disability across Australia.

 Dr Helen Leonard MBChB MPH